Judiciary of Iraq

-The judiciary of Iraq is a branch of the government of Iraq that interprets and applies the laws of Iraq, to ensure equal justice under law, and provides a mechanism for dispute resolution.
-The judiciary is composed of the Higher Judicial Council, the Supreme Court, the Court of Cassation, the Public Prosecution Department, the Judiciary Oversight Commission, the Supreme Iraqi Criminal Tribunal, the Central Criminal Court and other courts that are regulated by law.
+The judiciary of Iraq is composed of apex courts, provincial-level lower courts, the public prosecutor as well as supervisory and advisory authorities.
+The affairs of the judiciary are administered by the Supreme Judicial Council, and the Judicial Institute is responsible for training Iraqi judges.

+The judiciary of Iraq was altered after the 2003 invasion and subsequent federalization of the country.
+However, since 2017, a trend of systematic reversal of post-2003 federalization has been occurring in favour of centralization.

-Higher Judicial Council
+Supreme Judicial Council

-The Higher Judicial Council manages and supervises the affairs of the federal judiciary.
-It oversees the affairs of the various judicial committees, nominates the Chief Justice and members of the Court of Cassation, the Chief Public Prosecutor, and the Chief Justice of the Judiciary Oversight Commission, and drafts the budget of the judiciary.
+The Supreme Judicial Council manages and supervises the affairs of the federal judiciary.
+It oversees the affairs of the various judicial committees, nominates the Chief Justice and members of the Court of Cassation, the Chief Public Prosecutor, and the Chief Justice of the Judiciary Oversight Commission, as well as lower courts and drafts the budget of the judiciary.
 In 2013, the Council of Representatives passed the Iraqi Federal Court Act, which forbids the Chief Justice of the Supreme Court from also being the head of the Judicial Council, and replaced him with the Chief Justice of the Court of Cassation.

+Apex Courts

+Court of Cassation

+According to the Judicial Authority Law of 1963, the Court of Cassation is the apex court of Iraq within the remit of ordinary law; it is the supreme court for all civil courts.
+It is headquartered in Baghdad and consists of a president, a sufficient number of vice-presidents, permanent judges, not less than fifteen permanent judges, delegated judges or rapporteur judges as needed.

-Supreme Court
+Supreme (Constitutional) Court

-The Supreme Court is an independent judicial body that interprets the constitution and determines the constitutionality of laws and regulations.
-It acts as a final court of appeals, settles disputes amongst or between the federal government and the regions and governorates, municipalities, and local administrations, and settles accusations directed against the President, the Prime Minister and the Ministers.
+The Supreme Court is an independent judicial body that has the exclusive authority to interpret the constitution and determines the constitutionality of laws and regulations.
+By effect, it is Iraq’s constitutional court; the apex court in the remit of constitutional law, and its verdicts within this remit are binding and not subject to appeal.
+Furthermore, it settles disputes amongst or between the federal government and the regions and governorates, municipalities, and local administrations, and settles accusations directed against the President, the Prime Minister and the Ministers.
 It also ratifies the final results of the general elections for the Council of Representatives.
+In November 2022, the president of the Supreme Judicial Council, Chief Justice Dr. Faiq Zaidan described the name “Federal Supreme Court” as a misnomer, and suggested that the name be changed to “Constitutional Court” befitting its authorities.

+Lower Courts

+Courts of Appeal

+The courts of appeal are the highest judicial authority at the provincial level, there is at least one in each governorate.
+They handle criminal appeals.
+The heads of the courts of appeal are appointed by the SJC based on career progression and years of service.